dell/omnia/docs/source/Upgrade/index.rst

 **Pre-check before Upgrade**

 If you have deployed a telemetry service in your Kubernetes cluster, it is important to ensure that the cluster is running properly before you initiate the upgrade process.
-As part of the upgrade precheck, Omnia verifies if there are any issues with the cluster, such as non-running pods, LoadBalancer services without external IPs, or unbounded PVCs.
+As part of the upgrade pre-check, Omnia verifies if there are any issues with the cluster, such as non-running pods, LoadBalancer services without external IPs, or unbounded PVCs.
 If any of these issues are detected, you will need to address them before you can proceed with the upgrade.

 **Steps to be performed for Upgrade**